 - Seek medical help if requiring parenteral therapy.

-- Glucocorticoid replacement - hydrocortisone is the mainstay of treatment; dose divided into two thirds in the morning and one third in the late afternoon (thus stimulating the normal diurnal adrenal rhythm).
-A modified-release once-daily preparation is now available for use in Europe but is not yet licensed for use in the UK.
+- Glucocorticoid replacement - hydrocortisone is the mainstay of treatment; usually 15-30 mg in three divided doses with the highest dose in the morning (thus stimulating the normal diurnal adrenal rhythm).
+Twice daily regimens are also used, although opinion on their benefit varies.
+A modified-release once-daily preparation is also now available and licensed for use, and is still being evaluated.

 - If there is co-existent thyroid deficiency then thyroid hormones should not be replaced before glucocorticoids, as a crisis may be precipitated.